Adopted Student Advisory Panel

-Now in the third year, the students elected officers and have set broad goals of Retention, Outreach, Advising and Membership (ROAM).
+Now in the fifth year, the students elected officers and have set broad goals of Retention, Outreach, Advising and Membership (ROAM).
 Each weekly meeting starts with an engaging check-in and ends with “real talk” in which the students share experiences they have faced in regards to being adopted.

 Outreach activities include:

 Serving on panels as presenters for adoptive parents

 Organizing the “We Celebrate Adoption” events which entailed creating and staffing information tables for students and the public and also hosting a social event for local children who are adopted.

 Recruiting members for the club in the campus center and at club fairs

 Creating a video about what it means to be adopted